xpgo/obsidian-folder-note-plugin/README.md

 - The initial content for the description can be configured in the settings panel.
 - **NOTE**: if  you use {{FOLDER_NAME}} as the note name, you have to manually change it after you rename a folder.

+## Change log

+### 0.2.3

+- Fix: failed to create note file when create a new folder.
+- Change: change the default note name to \_about\_ because of folder rename problem.

 ## Plans for future

 - Automatic generate brief contents for the folder note file based on contents in the folder, like the software [Trilium](https://github.com/zadam/trilium) does.